michael-spengler/hackathon-challenges-idea-collection/README.md

 Everyone who has published at least one Deno module is invited to try registering among the first 20 people :)
 If you did not publish any Deno module yet, just go for it and publish a new, useful module on https://nest.land/ and on https://deno.land/x.

+The event will take place as an online event starting at **1pm [german time](https://www.timeanddate.com/worldclock/germany/berlin)**.

 We're looking forward to meet you and to develop something awesome together.